 Is this person qualified and licensed to work as a building inspector?

 When talking to a potential inspector, make sure you ask them how long they’ve been working in the industry and how much experience they have.
-Most building inspectors have licensed builders who have a good grasp of proper home construction.
+Most building inspectors are licensed builders who have a good grasp of proper home construction.
 Every licensed builder should be registered and have a licensed number.
 You should be able to check the registration details on their license to make sure everything is in order.
 It’s also a good idea to look for surveyor and architect qualifications if they have experience in those fields.

 Does this person have the skills that I’m looking for?